tagspaces/documentation/docs/tutorials/setup-tagspaces-web.md

 Due to the current implementation, please make sure that you place the app files in the root folder of the web server.
 Using sub folders is currently not supported.
 :::

-## Securing the TagSpaces Web installation
+## Securing the TagSpaces Web Installation

 It is highly recommended to use HTTPS for connection to your TagSpaces installation, especially if your installation is available on the Internet.
 In order have HTTPS connection you will need to setup a valid ssl certificate.
 You can use such for free from provider such as [Letsencrypt](https://letsencrypt.org/).
 Setting up a SSL certificate is not in the scope of this article.